jackshen-1215/jackshen-1215.github.io/_pages/about.md

   </div>
 </div>

+I'm also recently working on continual learning in LLMs under the supervision and guidance of [Prof. Anastasios Kyrillidis](https://akyrillidis.github.io/about/) at **Rice University**.
+If you're interested in this topic, please directly reach out to me for discussion and collaboration!

 Get in Touch
 ======
 Feel free to reach out at [jack.shen@rice.edu](mailto:jack.shen@rice.edu) if you'd like to discuss research, collaborations, or anything related to efficient ML!